randy-rebucas/clinic-management/docs/DOCTOR_JOURNEY.md

 # Doctor Journey - Start to Finish

 ## Overview
-This document outlines the complete doctor journey through the Clinic Management System, from onboarding to daily practice management, including all workflows, responsibilities, and system interactions.
+This document outlines the complete doctor journey through MyClinicSoft, from onboarding to daily practice management, including all workflows, responsibilities, and system interactions.

 ---